fl101/awardfares-blog/_posts/2023-10-23-airlines-alliances-changes.md

 ---
 layout: post
-title: "What Airlines Have Changed Alliances?
+title: "What Airlines Have Changed Or Left Alliances?
 A History of Departures and Switches"
 category: [Guide]
 tags: [Star Alliance, SkyTeam, Oneworld]
 author: Germán